Skip to content

 Nearly any psychiatrist, clinical psychologist, or neurologist with young patients may find value in administering the VADRS alongside Creyos Health cognitive assessments to gain a fuller picture of a child’s mental and cognitive health in order to inform diagnoses and guide treatments.
 If parent-reported scales like the VADRS and objective cognitive measures of attention like the Creyos Health cognitive tasks are both improving, they can provide strong evidence that treatments are having effects that will improve a child’s quality of life.

-How to administer a computerized version of the Vanderbilt ADHD Diagnostic Rating Scale in Creyos Health
+How to Administer the Vanderbilt ADHD Diagnostic Rating Scale in Creyos

 It is easy for clinicians using Creyos Health to include the VADRS in an assessment protocol.
 The scale can be sent on its own, or alongside a series of cognitive tasks.
 When creating a protocol within Creyos Health, click the Questionnaires section, then check off the VADRS.
 You can check off tasks from the Cognitive Assessments section for an integrated flow.
 Remember, the VADRS is designed for a parent to complete, so it may require a heads-up to the parent to pass the device to the child when it is time to complete the cognitive assessment portion of the protocol.